Almighty-Mose/gunsafe/NOTES.md

 # MUST USE JS TO RENDER A FORM TO CREATE RESOURCE DYNAMICALLY
   Use accessory's new form
-    + Will dynamically append to a firearm show sidebar
+    + Will dynamically append to a firearm show sidebar Creation of accessory clears form from firearm drawer after creation Form is contained in a JS method that reveals on click of "Add an accessory"

 # MUST USE JS MODEL OBJECTS
   + Need to have one prototype method